 Everyone loves some cute succulents or a forest of ferns to brighten up an office.
-But if you're like most people keeping them alive can be a struggle.
+But if you're like most people keeping them alive can be a struggle (see the Top 10 easiest indoor plants).
 And fake plastic plants don't look half as good, are sometimes more expensive and don't provide the same benefits of cleaning the air.

 General Rule: Everyone is responsible for the plants on their desk.

 If that is a worry – just let the designated person know who will take care of them as well as other plants in the common areas and do the seasonal activities like fertilising for all plants.

 Here's a handy guide to help you on your path of plant ownership!

 Watering: RULE OF THUMB for indoor plants: Water ONCE a week.

 - medium plants, one full stainless steel water bottle (500ml)